Grupo Aval Acciones y Valores S.A. (NYSE:AVAL) to Issue $0.02 Monthly Dividend

 Grupo Aval Acciones y Valores S.A.
 (NYSE:AVAL) declared a monthly dividend on Tuesday, September 21st, Wall Street Journal reports.
-Shareholders of record on Friday, December 31st will be given a dividend of 0.0212 per share by the bank on Monday, January 10th.
-This represents a $0.25 dividend on an annualized basis and a yield of 4.52%.
-The ex-dividend date is Thursday, December 30th.
+Shareholders of record on Tuesday, November 30th will be given a dividend of 0.0212 per share by the bank on Wednesday, December 8th.
+This represents a $0.25 annualized dividend and a yield of 4.48%.
+The ex-dividend date is Monday, November 29th.

-Grupo Aval Acciones y Valores has decreased its dividend by 18.0% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Grupo Aval Acciones y Valores has decreased its dividend payment by 18.0% over the last three years and has increased its dividend every year for the last 1 years.
 Grupo Aval Acciones y Valores has a payout ratio of 47.0% indicating that its dividend is sufficiently covered by earnings.
-Equities analysts expect Grupo Aval Acciones y Valores to earn $0.85 per share next year, which means the company should continue to be able to cover its $0.31 annual dividend with an expected future payout ratio of 36.5%.
+Analysts expect Grupo Aval Acciones y Valores to earn $0.85 per share next year, which means the company should continue to be able to cover its $0.31 annual dividend with an expected future payout ratio of 36.5%.

-Several analysts recently issued reports on the company.
-JPMorgan Chase & Co. raised Grupo Aval Acciones y Valores from an “underweight” rating to a “neutral” rating and set a $5.50 target price on the stock in a research note on Thursday, August 5th.
-Zacks Investment Research raised Grupo Aval Acciones y Valores from a “hold” rating to a “buy” rating and set a $6.00 target price on the stock in a research note on Monday, August 16th.
+A number of research analysts have recently weighed in on the company.
+Zacks Investment Research raised Grupo Aval Acciones y Valores from a “hold” rating to a “buy” rating and set a $6.00 price target on the stock in a research note on Monday, August 16th.
+JPMorgan Chase & Co. raised Grupo Aval Acciones y Valores from an “underweight” rating to a “neutral” rating and set a $5.50 price target on the stock in a research note on Thursday, August 5th.

 Grupo Aval Acciones y Valores SA engages in the provision of financial services and products.
 It operates through the following segments: Banco de Bogota, Banco de Occidente, Banco AV Villas, Banco Popular, Corficolombiana, and Other.
 The Banco de Bogota segment offers banking services and products.
 The Banco de Occidente segment focuses on the corporate customers, government and government-owned entities, and retail customers.